Skip to main content

 • Be customer first: Being customer first means putting the customer at the forefront of your decision-making.
 When you plan your training with the customer in mind, you’ll naturally create a better program.

 • Engage in active training: Don’t just give training presentations—encourage participation.
-Incorporate simulation exercises and customer role-playing activities to help reinforce information.
+Incorporate simulation exercises and role-playing activities to help reinforce information.

 • Monitor performance: Ensure you monitor your agent performance to assess your training effectiveness and identify improvement opportunities.
 Doing so can help you evaluate your program and scale your customer support team.